akshayaroraGS/InstaVideoCamera/README.md

 # InstaVideoCamera

-In this Labrary We use Video Camera Like InstaGram
+In this Labrary We use Video Camera Like InstaGram you can pause and play in between video